6.451.1 Policies, Authorities, Categories, and Approvals

 1. Responsible officials should publicly recognize employees as they reach significant career milestones or are granted other awards.
 Supervisors may determine the nature (formal or informal), frequency and similar details of recognition events.
 Recognition events should be coordinated with appropriate IRS officials.

-2. When a proposed recognition event would affect a BU employee, advice should also be sought from the initiating office’s Human Capital or Employee Relations staff and/or the HCO WRD regarding the negotiated obligation to advise the NTEU in advance of the event.
-See also, the National Agreement FAQs, Article 18.
+2. When a proposed recognition event would affect a BU employee, advice should also be sought from the initiating office’s BBHRS and/or HCO LERN regarding the negotiated obligation to advise the NTEU in advance of the event.

 3. Presentations shall be made in an appropriate and dignified setting, such as group or staff meetings or scheduled employee recognition ceremonies.
 Ideally, presentations should be made as close to the anniversary date of the career milestone or grant of the award as possible.
 However, supervisors may determine that periodic ceremonies where large numbers of eligible employees may be honored are also appropriate.

-4. The IRS Managers' Recognition Toolkit and IRM 1.32.20, Servicewide Financial Policies and Procedures - Using Appropriated Funds to Purchase Meals and Light Refreshments provide guidance on purchasing light refreshments for employee recognition events.
+4. The IRS Managers’ Recognition Toolkit at https://irsgov.sharepoint.com/sites/EmployeeResources/SitePages/IRS-Managers-Recognition-Toolkit.aspx and IRM 1.32.20, Servicewide Travel Policies and Procedures, Using Appropriated Funds to Purchase Meals and Light Refreshments, provide guidance on purchasing light refreshments for employee recognition events.

 Pay and Tax Consideration

-1. Monetary awards are in addition to the regular pay of the recipient and are subject to required deductions including those for federal, state and local income taxes.
+1. Monetary awards are in addition to the regular pay of the recipient and are subject to required deductions including federal, state and local income taxes.

 Note:

 Some non-monetary awards and monetary equivalent awards such as gift certificates, vouchers, and charge, credit, or gift cards are taxable.
-Employee Tax Compliance jointly issued by IRS and the OPM, and IRS Publication Pub 15-B, Employer’s Tax Guide to Fringe Benefits, for detailed guidance on the tax treatment of non-monetary awards.
+Refer to the Employee Tax Compliance Information Corner at https://irsgov.sharepoint.com/sites/EmployeeResources/SitePages/Employee-Tax-Compliance.aspx, and Publication 15-B, Employer's Tax Guide to Fringe Benefits, at https://www.irs.gov/forms-pubs/about-publication-15-b, for detailed guidance on the tax treatment of non-monetary awards.

 1. Monetary awards do not affect the computation of salary differentials.